input-output-hk/catalyst-ci/docs/src/style/index.md

 ### Prefer FUNCTION

-The primary purpose of a Function is to reduce boilerplate and promote reusing common workflows.
+The primary purpose of a UDC is to reduce boilerplate and promote reusing common workflows.
 Many build patterns tend to be repetitive.
 For example, copying a package lockfile and installing dependencies is very common.
 In these cases, a FUNCTION should be preferred.